YaeSaraki/MinerTrack/README.md

 - Analyze player mining paths to detect X-Ray usage
 - When the player is mining in a cave, they will not be detected incorrectly
 - When the player digs with bed boom, they are not incorrectly detected.
-- When the player uses fire resistance to find ores in lava, they will not be detected incorrectly.
 - Highly configurable profiles

 ![Image](./Images/Commands.png)